ECP-WarpX/picsar/Installation_doc/Python/INSTALL_PYTHON_CORI.md

 Note that by default, the flags are respectively set to `gnu` and `cpu`.

-For good performances on knl architecture, always use the intel compiler.
+For good performances on knl architecture, we recommend to use the Intel compiler.

 ## **5. Compiling and installing**